darkmatter08/toy-models-for-superposition/README.md

 TLDR;
 The repo focus on a understaning how a simple linear encoder/decoder model compress data into the network when data has more dimensions then the output of the encoder.
-When three conditions: sparse data, weighted data, and non-linear activation like RELU are fulfilled, the network can squeeze high dimensional data into the encoder.
+When three conditions: sparse data, weighted data when calculating loss, and non-linear activation like RELU are fulfilled, the network can squeeze high dimensional data into the encoder.

+Further, I make an observation that tenary encoding maybe happening in the encoder/decoder model, instead of just binary encoding.

 To install and train : see ![docs/training.md](docs/training.md)